gramener/gramex/gramex/apps/guide/quickstart/README.md

 * Segment - the type of customer who bought the product.

 <p class="alert alert-success" role="alert">
-<i class="fas fa-eye"></i> After completing step 5, our application should look like <a href="index5.html">this</a>.
+<i class="fas fa-eye"></i> After completing this exercise, our application should look like <a href="index5.html">this</a>.
 </p>

 ### Requirements

-In order to complete this tutorial, we will need to:
+In order to start this tutorial, we will need to:

 * [Install and set up Gramex](../install)
 * [Download the data](serve/store-sales.csv) and save it at a convenient location on our computer.